 In the interest of health and safety, all students are expected to read, agree to, and sign the Trailblazer Agreement prior to arriving on campus.

-All MCLA community members will have to adjust the way they learn, teach, and work, and to recognize the shared responsibility we have to keep one another safe.
-Students, employees, and visitors to campus will be required to wear face coverings, respect social distancing guidelines, adhere to CDC recommendations around hygiene, and stay home if they are not feeling well.
+All MCLA community members have admirably and resourcefully adjusted the way they learn, teach, and work, and have recognized the shared responsibility we have to keep one another safe.
+Students, employees, and visitors to campus are required to wear face coverings, respect social distancing guidelines, adhere to CDC recommendations around hygiene, and stay home if they are not feeling well.

 On this page, you will find answers to frequently asked questions, an archive of campus messages related to COVID-19, and links to helpful information from the Commonwealth.